cmgrote/ibm-iis-kafka/README.md

 ## InfosphereEventEmitter

-Connects to Kafka on the specified system and emits any events raised, based on their eventType
+Connects to Kafka on the specified system and emits any events raised, based on the specified parameter

 **Parameters**

 -   `zookeeperConnection` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the hostname of the domain (services) tier of the Information Server environment and port number to connect to Zookeeper service (e.g. hostname:52181)
 -   `handlerId` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** a unique identity for the handler (allowing multiple handlers to consume the same events)
 -   `bFromBeginning` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)?** if true, process all events from the beginning of tracking in Information Server
+-   `topic` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?** name of the topic for which to emit events (optional, default `'InfosphereEvents'`)

 ## eventCommitCallback